Canada-Jordan relations

 Development

-Under Canada’s Middle East Engagement Strategy, Canada is supporting Jordan’s efforts to build the resilience of individuals, communities and institutions through better access to quality education, sustainable and inclusive economic growth (with a focus on economic reform and the empowerment of women and youth), and inclusive governance, including municipal services.
-This support recognizes that in a refugee hosting situation, compounded by economic challenges and the COVID-19 pandemic, stability can be enhanced through strengthened education, employment and other opportunities for refugees and host communities.
+Under its Middle East Engagement Strategy launched in 2016, Canada is supporting Jordan’s efforts to build the resilience of individuals, communities and institutions through better access to quality education, sustainable and inclusive economic growth (with a focus on economic reform and the empowerment of women and youth), and inclusive governance, including municipal services.
+This support recognizes that in a refugee hosting situation, compounded by economic challenges, stability can be enhanced through strengthened education, employment and other opportunities for refugees and host communities.
 For more information, see Canada’s Middle East Engagement Strategy.

-Canada is committed to supporting Jordan’s capacity to provide internal security and defend its borders.
-Canada and Jordan signed a Memorandum of Understanding (MoU) on defence cooperation in the spring of 2012 and the Jordanian Armed Forces benefit from the close relationship with the Canadian Armed Forces.
-In addition, MoUs on preventing the spread of weapons of mass destruction and related materials, and on increasing security and stabilization cooperation were signed in 2013 and 2016 respectively.
-Canada also became the NATO point of contact Embassy in Jordan in January 2021.
+Canada is committed to supporting Jordan’s capacity to provide internal security and defend its borders from various threats including those posed by terrorism and transnational criminal activity, as well as to detect, prevent and respond to CBRN threats.
+Canada and Jordan signed a Memorandum of Understanding (MOU) on defence cooperation in the spring of 2012, which reinforces the close relationship enjoyed by the Jordanian Armed Forces and the Canadian Armed Forces.
+In addition, MOUs on preventing the spread of weapons of mass destruction and related materials, and on increasing security and stabilization cooperation were signed in 2013 and 2016 respectively.

 Partnerships and organizations